Religion in Panama: Distribution in 2007

-The Church of Jesus Christ of Latter-day Saints (Mormons) claim more than 40,000 members.
+The Church of Jesus Christ of Latter-day Saints claims over 62,946 members in Panama.
 Smaller religious groups include Buddhists with between 15,000 and 20,000 members, Seventh-day Adventists, Jehovah's Witnesses, Episcopalians with between 7,000 and 10,000 members, Muslim communities with approximately 10,000 members each, Hindus, and other Christians.
 Indigenous religions include Ibeorgun (among Guna) and Mamatata (among Ngobe).
 There is also a small number of Rastafarians.

 Judaism in Panama

 Colonial period

 The presence of anusim or crypto-Jews in the Isthmus of Panama has been documented since the earliest migrations of Spaniards and Portuguese to the region.
 However, due to the legal restrictions imposed by the Crown and the Inquisition, there was no Jewish community that openly practiced its faith.

 Researcher and writer Elyjah Byrzdett, author of numerous works on the subject, points out that the phenomenon of conversos in Panama can be divided into two major periods: the Castilian period and the Portuguese period.

 The Castilian period (1501–1580) was marked by the arrival of crypto-Jews of Castilian origin, who played an active role in the colonization of the territory.
 In his book The Pisa Family: A Converso Lineage, Byrzdett documents the detailed genealogy of the Pisa family, whose descendants arrived in Panama and later settled in other regions.
 Although not all crypto-Jews bore the surname "de Pisa," the author uses it as a reference due to its relevance as a common ancestral line among many converso families in the region.

 The Portuguese period began in 1580, following the dynastic union of Portugal with the Castilian monarchy.
 During this stage, Portuguese crypto-Jews, who were more organized and had greater resources, managed to establish a house of prayer on Calle Calafates, located behind the old Cathedral of Panama la Vieja.
 However, the Inquisition intensified its persecution of Judaizers, culminating in 1640 in an event known as the "Great Conspiracy," which dismantled much of the crypto-Jewish network in the isthmus.
 From that point onward, their presence in historical records became increasingly faint, as fear of persecution drove many to conceal their identity even further.

 One of the most well-documented episodes of this persecution was the arrest of the Portuguese Sebastián Rodríguez, accused of practicing Judaism.
 Rodríguez led a group of crypto-Jews that included Antonio de Ávila, González de Silva, Domingo de Almeyda, and a Mercedarian friar, all of whom secretly practiced Judaism.
 During the judicial proceedings, four doctors certified the presence of the mark of circumcision on Rodríguez, which was used as evidence against him.
 A room has been dedicated to them in the Museum of the Archaeological Center of Panama City.